ljubadr/easyroutes/readme.md

     ],
 ```

-# Opening files in editor by clicking on the class@method name
+# Opening files in editor by clicking on the link in the Action column

 ## If you are using IntelliJ IDEA (webstorm, phpstorm, ...)
 Just click on the link in the action column